Conformal Quantile Regression for Neural Probabilistic Constitutive Modeling: Formulation

 The above strain energy functional is employed for incompressible materials; a physically justified simplification for most biological tissues~\cite{holzapfel2002nonlinear,ogden1997non}.
 Incompressibility is enforced by introducing a constraint term in the total strain energy, expressed as $p\,(J-1)$, where $J = \det(\boldsymbol{F})$ and $p$ is an additional unknown scalar field that enforces the required hydrostatic pressure to satisfy the incompressibility condition $J \approx 1$.

 The functions $f_i$, $\bar{f}_{4j}$, and $\hat{f}_{5j}$ are \textit{unknown} real-valued scalar functions.
 If the scalar functions are chosen to be convex with respect to their arguments, the resulting strain energy density is polyconvex in $\boldsymbol{F}$~\cite{marsden1994mathematical,ball1976convexity}.
 As a consequence, the associated variational problem admits minimizers under standard boundary conditions, and the resulting constitutive model satisfies rank-one convexity, which is closely related to mechanical stability.
-Moreover, adherence to this framework guarantees thermodynamic consistency and satisfies the required symmetry properties with respect to the structural tensors (or fiber orientations).
+Moreover, adherence to this framework guarantees thermodynamic consistency (the Clausius--Duhem inequality is satisfied with identically zero dissipation), and satisfies the required symmetry properties with respect to the structural tensors (or fiber orientations).

 With a mild abuse of notation, the strain energy density can be expressed as a sum of univariate basis functions of a collection of strain invariants $\tilde{I}_k$, which collectively enumerate both the isotropic and anisotropic invariants introduced in~\cref{eq:neff}: